Criminal Justice (BA)

 - Students must maintain a 2.5 cumulative GPA or higher in all CMU coursework.

 - Selective Admissions: All students intending to obtain a BA or BAS in Criminal Justice will initially be enrolled as pre-criminal justice majors.
 Students must earn a “C” or better in CRMJ 110 and CRMJ 201 prior to enrolling in any additional program specific courses.
 Core courses CRMJ 110, CRMJ 201, CRMJ 310, CRMJ 320, and CRMJ 328 must be completed with a “C” or better before students will be admitted into the BA/BAS major.
-Students must also complete MATH 110 (or higher), ENGL 111, and STAT 215 – all with a “C” or better prior to acceptance as a Criminal Justice major.
+Students must also complete MATH 110 (or higher) and ENGL 111 – both with a “C” or better prior to acceptance as a Criminal Justice major.
 GPA within these subjects must be at least 2.5.
 Overall cumulative GPA after 45 credit hours (approximately 3 semesters) must be at least 2.5.
 Please see the Criminal Justice Student Handbook for more information.
 Transfer students will be evaluated on a case-by-case basis.

 All CMU baccalaureate graduates are expected to demonstrate proficiency in specialized knowledge/applied learning, quantitative fluency, communication fluency, critical thinking, personal and social responsibility, and information literacy.
 In addition to these campus-wide student learning outcomes, graduates of this major will be able to:

-- Discuss the history and practice of each segment of the Criminal Justice System: police, courts, and corrections.
+- Discuss the history and practice of each segment of the Criminal Justice System: police, courts, and corrections.\ (Specialized Knowledge)

-- Demonstrate proficient oral communication and writing skills that are formal and professional in nature.
+- Demonstrate proficient oral communication and writing skills that are formal and professional in nature.\ (Communication Fluency)

 Institutional Degree Requirements